CO-LaN organized the CAPE-OPEN 2014 Annual Meeting on September 9-11, 2014 in Mörfelden, Germany.

-If only 20 or so people participated in the 2014 Annual Meeting, many interesting presentations were made and lively discussions took place.
+If only 20 or so people participated in the CAPE-OPEN 2014 Annual Meeting, many interesting presentations were made and lively discussions took place.
 See for yourself below.

 - Philippe GUITTARD from ProSim SA presented on BatchColumn making use of CAPE-OPEN Property Packages.
 BatchColumn is a piece of software dedicated to the simulation of batch distillation recipes.
 While Simulis Thermodynamics was already the thermodynamic server for BatchColumn, hence enabling the plugging of CAPE-OPEN Property Packages, the specific requirements made by BatchColumn on property derivatives forced ProSim to increase the flexibility offered: BatchColumn system of equations makes use of K-values and their derivatives.
 Should these properties be unavailable, BatchColumn is now capable to deal with this situation.
 The heavy demands made on the Material Object by the numerous function calls needed by a dynamic simulation are pushing ProSim to consider improving their Material Object implementation in the near future.

 - The leader of the UNIT Special Interest Group (SIG), Krishna Murthy PENUKONDA presented the work done by the UNIT SIG over the last year.
 Among the issues covered by the Errata and Clarifications document developed by the SIG, two were discussed in more details: the recommendation issued for Material Objects with zero flow and the recommendations on reporting, including the possibility to consider HTML reports.
 This last recommendation makes use of an additional NamedValues in the Simulation Context.